 It turns out the only way under Phoebe’s house is to walk into the water and literally crawl under the building, as though it were on stilts, or as though Spencer’s secret tunnel was really just the entrance to the municipal sewer.
 Then again, “Municipal sewer” might be too substantial a term.
 Once you enter the secret passage it becomes clear that Spencer and Phoebe’s house is built on a fingernail of foundation ringing a half-mile dead-drop!
 We travelled down an extra-long vertical drop of cliffsides, bridges and waterfalls, which would have looked lovely if we weren’t so afraid the whole of Aquaria would come caving in on our heads any minute now.
 At the base of the world’s dumbest plunge, we found Spencer.
 While he didn’t explain the tunnel at the time, he would later learn that he was digging this deathtrap in an attempt to reach Kaeli’s dad Captain Mac, who had been out researching the Knight and the prophecy about the Knight when “the lake dried up.”
 Mac was now stranded in the quadrant to the south, against the Aquarian plateau.
 Clearly a massive industrial-scale solo digging operation was the only sane means of rescue.

 Spencer got pretty excited to hear that Ben was the Knight, and started babbling that “the shield has found its owner!”
 Spencer shoved the “Venus Key” into our hands, instructing us to fetch the Knight’s destined shield from the Focus Tower.
 Ah yes, the Venus Shield.
-A shield so potent, so filled with destiny, that we’ll have replaced it before the end of the game.
+A shield so potent, so filled with destiny, that we’ll have replaced it well before the end of the game.
 Spencer explained Mac found the shield while researching the prophecy, which as you’ll later see, actually explains the Venus Shield being second-best shield in an off-handed sort of way, but first things first.
 Spencer also mentioned earthquakes occurring in the next town, Fireburg, because this game has no tactful way of connecting its segmented plot.

 We weren’t in a rush to get to Fireberg after talking to Spencer.
 The conversation had unlocked a branch path in northwestern Aquaria, where we cleared a Battlefield for the long-awaited Exit spell, which would allow us to teleport out of dungeons instead of walking.
 Also on the path was the Wintry Temple, which was useless to us: the whole temple was simply a doughnut path to nowhere, ringing a chamber that could only be accessed with a Gemini transportation tile.
 And that must make the cave doubly useless for Ben, because he shouldn’t be able see the Gemini tile from the damn sky!